cypress-io/cypress-docker-images/factory/README.md

 ### NODE_VERSION

 The version of Node to install in the docker container.
 If not specified, the default version of Node (defined [here](./docker-compose.yml)) is installed.
 Node is required.
+The exact version must be used, no wildcards or shorthands are supported.

 Example: `NODE_VERSION='16.18.1'`